 The materials on this page will help orient you to the library, its collections, and its services.
 This guide includes information about getting ready for class, getting online, and getting the most out of the library resources during your first days and weeks in law school.
-We're here to help so please don't hesitate to ask us if you have any questions!
+We're here to help so please don't hesitate to ask us if you have any questions.

-Westlaw/TWEN: You will need to obtain a temporary password for Westlaw/TWEN from the vendor on the first day of orientation.
+Westlaw/TWEN: A registration code for Westlaw/TWEN was included in an email sent to all 1Ls during orientation.
 Once you have registered your password you will be able to access the Westlaw legal research database.
-The same password will also provide you access to TWEN (The West Educational Network), the Course Management System or CMS used by your faculty.
-TWEN is similar to Blackboard, Moodle, Desire2Learn and other CMS but is designed specifically for legal education.
+The same password will also provide you with access to TWEN (The West Educational Network), the course management system used by your faculty.
+TWEN is similar to Blackboard and other course management systems used in higher education around the country, but is designed specifically for legal education.

 Please note, your faculty might post reading assignments in advance of the first day of class, so be sure you can access TWEN by the end of orientation.

 Lexis+: A site code for Lexis+ was included in an email sent to all 1Ls during orientation.
 The Lexis+ site code is also available on the Law Library TWEN site.
 Once you have created your own account you will be able to access the Lexis+ legal research database.

 If you did not receive an email containing your Westlaw/TWEN and Lexis+ information during orientation please contact the Reference Department at email@example.com.